sbaltes/api-retriever/README.md

 ### Retrieving top-rated GitHub repositories according to stars

-The input file defines the minimum and maximum number of stars, the top 1000 results within that range are retrieved.
+The input file defines the minimum and maximum number of stars to work around the GitHub API limitation of returning only the top 1000 results for a particular search query.
-This is a limitation of the GitHub API.

     python3 api-retriever.py -i input/gh_search.csv -o output -c config/gh_repo___ranking.json